 I have booked a room and paid the booking payment but I now do not want accommodation

 You may cancel your provisional booking at any time by contacting the Accommodation Office.
 We will cancel your booking and arrange a refund of your booking payment.

 I would like to change the room I have booked

 You can cancel your provisional booking and rebook a different room online (subject to availability.)
-In order to request this you will need to email email@example.com.
+In order to request this you will need to email firstname.lastname@example.org.
 Requests are processed subject to availability.
 Once we have cancelled your original room you will need to go back onto the online booking system and book another room.
 You will not have to make another booking payment.